 Step 1: Find your club officers.

-Identify a minimum of four (4) currently enrolled MC students to serve as officers, and complete the Student Club Creation Form:
+Identify a minimum of four (4) currently enrolled MC students to serve as officers and complete the Student Club/Organization Rechartering or Creation Form:

 Step 2: Find your advisor(s).

-Secure at least one Moorpark College faculty, staff, or administrator to serve as advisor for your club, and have that person complete the Club Advisor Agreement.
+Secure at least one Moorpark College faculty, staff, or administrator to serve as advisor for your club, and have that person/those people complete the Student Club/Organization Advisor Agreement:

 Step 3.
-Draft your club's constitution & bylaws.
+Draft your club's constitution & bylaws and submit them to ASMC.

-Each student club and organization will develop governing documents that explain what your club will be about, how students can become officers, and other details about club operations.
-Feel free to use our template to guide you.
+Each student club and organization will develop governing documents that explain what the club will be about, how students can become officers, and other details about club operations.
+Feel free to use our template to guide you:

 Step 4.
 Submit your club paperwork.